luciendgolden/evaluation-pipeline-2025/README.md

 This code provides the backend for the BabyLM Challenge's evaluation pipeline.
 This year we decided to implement it from scratch.
 It currently supports 3 different evaluation types: fine-tuning (sequence), sentence-level zero-shot logits calculations, and word level logits calculations (although the last one is implemented for a specific task).

+A new addition this year is that we have two evaluation types: *fast* evaluation uses a smaller set of evaluation samples, and allows for quick testing of your models, and *full* evaluation can be ran on your final model.

 If you have questions about or suggestions for this code, please open an issue and consider [joining our Slack](https://join.slack.com/t/babylmchallenge/shared_invite/zt-2gqgqaumu-5ebxxADuT561aT_ooKbT1Q).
 Join the `#evaluation` channel, which is dedicated to support for use of this repository.

 We also welcome pull requests!